 To request a workshop, complete our Workshop Request Form.
 Workshops must be requested at least 2 weeks prior to your requested date.
 Classroom presentations are limited to one workshop per unit, per semester.

 - Introduction to the Career Center: Brief introduction of Career Center (may be presented by Career Center student staff) and quick overview of resources and services available to students.

 - Introduction to Resumes: Introduction to resumes including basics including formatting, content, and how to get started creating a resume.

-- University 102 - Introduction to Career: An introduction to the Career Center and career education, including resume and career exploration tips.
+- University 102 - Introduction to Career: An introduction to the Career Center and career education, including commonly held career myths, an introduction to career readiness, and more.
 Specific to UNIV102 classes.

 - Preparing your Resume for the Job Search (Advanced): This advanced workshops includes a brief overview of resume basics as well as resume strategies to land a job interview.

 - Exploring your "VIPS" - Values, Interests, Personality & Skills (Includes Focus2Career): Exploration of Focus2Career as a resource to help students discover possible career paths based on their values, interests, personality & skills.

 - Focus2Career: Reviewing Results & Taking Action: This workshop helps students understand and utilize their Focus2Career results and how to continue exploring different career pathways.
 Must have access to Focus2Career Assessment Results.

 - Successful Interviewing: Best practicies and strategies for a successful job interview.